wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-Android.md

 ### Activation via Custom Credentials

-You may also create an activation using any custom login data - it can be anything that server can use to obtain user ID to associate with a new activation.
-Since the credentials are custom, the server's implementation must be able to process such request.
+You may also create an activation using any custom login data - it can be anything that the server can use to obtain the user ID to associate with a new activation.
+Since the credentials are custom, the server's implementation must be able to process such a request.
 Unlike the previous versions of SDK, the custom activation no longer requires a custom activation endpoint.

 Use the following code to create an activation using custom credentials: